diplodoc-platform/mdx-extension/README.md

 - `components`: Object of React components to use
 - `pureComponents?`: Optional object of components that shouldn't hydrate (MDXComponents)
 - `compileOptions?`: MDX compilation options (see [MDX documentation](https://mdxjs.com/packages/mdx/#compileoptions))
+- `contextList?`: Array of React contexts to provide to MDX components.
+Use `{ ctx, initValue }` format to pass initial values for SSR

 ### `getAsyncSsrRenderer(options: GetAsyncSsrRendererProps)`